Enable/Disable User must Change password at next logon using Intune

 Alternatively, you can use PowerShell to force the Intune sync on Windows devices.
 Restarting the device is another way to trigger the Intune device check-in process.

-On the target device, a PowerShell script deployed via Intune will initially be downloaded to the device at the following location: C:\Program Files (x86)\Microsoft Intune Management Extension\Policies\Scripts before execution.
+On the target device, PowerShell script will be downloaded on the device at the following location: C:\Program Files (x86)\Microsoft Intune Management Extension\Policies\Scripts.

 The script will be executed in the system context since we’ve selected Run this script using the logged-on credentials as No. while creating the deployment.